Edward W. Pattison: Later life

 After leaving Congress, Pattison returned to practicing law.
 In addition, he was a political commentator for local newspapers, television and radio.
 In 1980, Pattison was the Democratic nominee for the New York State Senate in the 41st district, and lost to incumbent Republican Joseph Bruno.

 Pattison was a fellow of the Institute of Politics at Harvard University's Kennedy School of Government.
 Beginning in 1979, he served as chairman of the Congressional Institute on the Future, an organization that worked on long-range solutions to emerging policy challenges.
 He also taught public affairs at Rensselaer Polytechnic Institute and Antioch University New England.

 Death and burial

 Pattison died in West Sand Lake from complications related to liver cancer on August 22, 1990.
 He was buried in Troy's Oakwood Cemetery, Section D-2, Lot 40, Grave 12.

 Family

 In 1990, Pattison married Eleanor Copley.
 They were the parents of four children — Mark, Lynn, Laura, and Wendy.
 Mark Pattison was elected mayor of Troy in 1995 and re-elected in 1999.
-He later served as a deputy with the New York State Comptroller, New York State Office of People with Developmental Disabilities, and Secretary of State of New York.
+He later served as a deputy with the New York State Comptroller, New York State Office of People with Developmental Disabilities, and Deputy Secretary of State of New York.